jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 GPT 4o and o4 mini are in a tier below that, where they can do a lot for you, but will likely need some more prompting, and can't be as relied on to make higher-level decisions about a project.

-Unsurprisingly, the local models that will run on my M1 Macbook Pro are much less capable (and, with the exception of Qwen3, soooo much slower); though I was impressed with Qwen3 (again, probably needs more specific instructions to be helpful) and Deepseek, especially when it was prompted by Cline.
+Unsurprisingly, the local models that will run on my M1 Macbook Pro are much less capable (and soooo slooooww), though I was impressed with Qwen3 and Deepseek, especially when they where prompted by Cline.

 ## Detailed notes